 Body composition is another measure used to judge fitness levels, although as you’ve read above (link to can you be fit and fat).
 Body composition refers to the levels of muscle, bone, water and fat that make you, you.
 Two individuals who weigh the same could have completely different body compositions, which is why there is so much debate around BMI as it only considers weight against height.

 People with a high muscle mass will weigh more than those who are the same height with the same waist circumference because muscle weighs more than fat.

 The most accurate way of measuring body composition is through water submersion, and measuring volume and disposition.
 This is a long tedious process and for 9/10 of us unaccessible.
-However, we can use body composition scales such as those listed here.

 Whilst the accuracy of scales such as these often comes under scrutiny, it gives the user a good idea of their body make up.

 Flexibility is defined as the range of motion of your joints or the ability of your joints to move freely.
 It also refers to the mobility of your muscles, which allows for more movement around the joints.
 Flexibility can be increased by a variety of activities designed to stretch joints, ligaments and tendons.